-"sitting" means a period during which the House is sitting continuously without adjournment, and includes any period during which the House is in Committee;
+"sitting" means a period during which the House is sitting continuously (apart from any suspension) without adjournment, and includes any period during which the House is in Committee:

-"meeting" means any sitting or sittings of the House commencing when the House first meets after being summoned at any time and terminating when the House is adjourned sine die or at the conclusion of a session:
+"meeting" means any sitting or sittings of the House commencing when the House first meets after being summoned at any time and terminating when the House is adjourned for more than fourteen days or sine die or at the conclusion of a session;

-"session" means the sittings of the House commercing when the House first meets after being constituted, or after its prorogation or dissolution at any time, and terminating when the House is prorogued or is dissolved without having been prorogued."
+"session" means the sittings of the House commencing when the House first meets after being constituted, or after its prorogation or dissolution at any time and terminating when the House is prorogued or is dissolved without having been prorogued.

-Rulings of Mr. Speaker 99.
-The decision of Mr. Speaker upon a point of interpretation of any of these Standing Orders, or upon matter of practice, shall be final and Mr. Speaker may from time to time issue rulings thereon.
+99. The decision of Mr Speaker upon any point of interpretation of any of these Rulings of Standing Orders, or upon any matter of practice, shall, subject to a substantive motion moved for that purpose, be final, and Mr Speaker may from time to time issue rulings thereon.